-The largest city in New England, Boston is actually fairly small, with a population of just 646,000.
-It’s not only highly navigable, it’s clean and features an astounding number of historical sites as well as a wide array of other attractions.
+The largest city in New England, Boston is not only highly navigable, but it’s also clean and features an astounding number of historical sites as well as a wide array of other attractions.
 As the birthplace of the American Revolution, visitors have the chance to learn about Colonial history in a much more fascinating way than reading an American history book.
 Following the two-and-a-half-mile Freedom Trail is so much fun, it doesn’t even seem educational.
 Begin at Boston Commons, the camping grounds of the Redcoats, and you’ll pass the Granary Burying Grounds where you’ll find the graves of Sam Adams, Paul Revere, John Hancock and Ben Franklin’s parents.
 The Boston Massacre Site and Paul Revere’s House are also along the way.
 If history isn’t really your thing, there are lots of other things to do too, like touring Sam Adam’s Brewery, catching a Red Sox game at legendary Fenway Park and visiting the Institute of Contemporary Art, filled with contemporary artists’ explorations of the physical and unseen world, though it’s arguably more well-known for its architecture than its art.

 Jiminy Peak Mountain Resort is an all-encompassing vacation destination, serving as the largest ski and snowboard resort in southern New England in the winter.
 In the summer, its Aerial Adventure Park offers an aerial forest rope course with elevated courses for a variety of skill levels, while the Mountain Adventure Park features a coaster where riders speed at up to 23 miles per hour as well as the opportunity for rock climbing.
 The resort includes the Jiminy Peak Country Inn, which features a restaurant, spa services, an outdoor heated pool as well as indoor and outdoor whirlpools, along with a variety of vacation homes.